x-square/portfolio/sql/25_07_fintech_funnel_analysis.md

 `This technical analysis uses SQL to examine funnel events at FinTech, focusing on user conversion dynamics and the impact of transfer speed on customer retention.`

-# Analysis Review: Understanding the Impact of Speed on Growth
+# Analysis review: Understanding the impact of speed on growth

 As a mentor at FinTech, you are reviewing Alex's analysis linking transfer speed to the likelihood of a customer making another transfer within 30 days.